Syria submits new 100-day plan for removal of chemical weapons

-UNITED NATIONS (Reuters) - Syria has submitted a new 100-day plan for the removal of its chemical weapons after failing to meet a February 5 deadline, but the international mission overseeing the operation believes it can be done in a shorter time frame, diplomats said on Friday.
+UNITED NATIONS, Feb 21 (Reuters) - Syria has submitted a new 100-day plan for the removal of its chemical weapons after failing to meet a Feb.
+5 deadline, but the international mission overseeing the operation believes it can be done in a shorter time frame, diplomats said on Friday.

 The Organization for the Prohibition of Chemical Weapons executive committee met on Friday in The Hague to discuss the joint OPCW and U.N. mission amid growing international frustration at Syria falling behind on its commitments.